 By taking that body of knowledge, and folding it in to a system that focuses on risk assessment, community-based rehabilitation and skill-building alternatives, while also providing help to the family instead of just the youth, we can create better outcomes for our children both now and in the future.

 The Milwaukee Model also creates better outcomes for our community pocketbook.
 In Wisconsin, each day a youth spends in a traditional youth correctional facility costs your community $390, or $142,000 per year.
 Those costs ultimately create poorer life outcomes than community settings and are more likely to result in youth continuing to commit crime as adults.

-Since 2011, the Milwaukee County Division of Youth and Family Services has undertaken an extensive and ambitious set of reform and improvement goals, ranging from workforce training and development to data driven decision making and continuous quality improvement.
-This blueprint describes many of the reforms and outlines the vision and goals that will guide the division well into the future.
-Thanks to the guidance of the Center for Youth Justice Reform at the Georgetown Public Policy Institute and the Peabody Research Institute at Vanderbilt University, DYFS is well situated to sustain and expand upon these reforms and improvements.
+Since 2011, the Milwaukee County DHHS Children, Youth and Family Services has undertaken an extensive and ambitious set of reform and improvement goals, ranging from workforce training and development to data drive decision making and continuous quality improvement.

 Wisconsin’s youth justice code, Wisconsin Statutes Chapter 938, governs how delinquent youth and youths in need of protection (e.g. truants, runaways, uncontrollable youth) are processed through the system.
 The youth court has jurisdiction over any youth ages 10-16 years who is alleged to have violated any state or federal criminal law, except for youth who fall under the original jurisdiction of the adult court or who are waived into adult court.